nmfs-opensci/zenodo-ga/README.md

 ## Existing Release (has DOI on Zenodo)

-Add the `doi: ` line and make sure it is the parent DOI or the "cite all versions by using the DOI".
+Edit your `zenodo.yml` file and add the `doi: ` line.
+Make sure it is the parent DOI or the "cite all versions by using the DOI".
 Now when you make releases, they will be added to the Zenodo record.

 ```
 name: Zenodo Release